 (b) Fly Fishing Only Areas.
-In the following waters or portions thereof, as indicated by posters, fishing is restricted to fly fishing only:
+In the following waters or portions thereof, as indicated by [posters] signs posted by the Department of Energy and Environmental Protection, fishing is restricted to fly fishing only:

 Bantam River (outlet), Morris, Litchfield.

 Hewitt Flyfishing Pond (Gallup Pond), North Stonington.